castacks/trajairnet/README.md

 ### TrajAir Dataset processing

-This repository also contains untilities to process raw data from TrajAir dataset to produce the processed outputs.
+Though the processed data is included in the dataset, this repository also contains utilities to process raw data from TrajAir dataset to produce the processed outputs.

 `python adsb_preprocess/process.py --dataset_name 7days1`